-The project is located in a neighbourhood in Dublin affected by a process of urban regeneration.
+The intervention arises in a neighbourhood of Dublin pervaded by a process of urban regeneration.
 New studios are proposed to extend and occupy a neglected boiler house.
-The building encloses a plaza which becomes an upward urban landscape.
+Here, the complex encloses a plaza which becomes a suggestive urban landscape growing upward.

 Juan José Cruz